-- o The Responder Nonce is a number picked by the responder which the initiator will return in the I2bis message. - o Packet Context Tag is the context tag contained in the received packet that triggered the generation of the R1bis packet. - o The Validator option is included, with a validator that is computed as suggested in the next section.
+- o The Responder Nonce is a number picked by the responder which the initiator will return in the I2bis message. - o Packet Context Tag is the context tag contained in the received packet that triggered the generation of the R1bis message. - o The Responder Validator option is included, with a validator that is computed as suggested in the next section.

-7.14.1 Generating the R1bis validator
+7.16.1 Generating the R1bis Validator